 The Company is strengthening its corporate governance structure through

 the following initiatives.

-- Appointment of two outside directors and two outside audit & supervisory board members,
+- Appointment of three outside directors and two outside audit & supervisory board members,

 all of whom are designated as independent directors

 - Limitation of the term of service for directors to one year